a-jumping425/Google-Finance-into-Google-Sheets/README.md

 - Parse Google Finance csv
-- Insert the data to Google Sheets
+- Insert the data to Google Sheets using Google Sheets API